siktec-lab/just-cli/README.md

         })
 ;

-// Parse only parses input but doesnt invoke action
+// Parse only parses input but doesn't invoke action
 $app->parse(['git', 'add', 'path1', 'path2', 'path3', '-f']);

 // Handle will do both parse and invoke action.